 There are plenty of lists out there of what one authority or another thinks is best.
-So rather than give you THE list of best practices, which probably doesn’t exist anyway, we suggest you check out the links at the end of this post for a cross section of what’s been proven to work in various situations.
+So rather than give you THE list of best practices, which doesn’t exist anyway, we suggest you check out the links at the end of this post.
+You can take a look at a cross section of what’s been proven to work in various situations.

 Before you do, keep in mind a couple of fundamentals.
 We learned a few important facts from the research cited in Part II of this series.

 - Structured formal onboarding programs applied consistently outperform those rated lower in these categories by nearly 40%.

 - Firms that onboard in a structured manner lop off almost three and a half months from the ramp-up time to productivity for new hires.

 These two facts give you a useful yardstick for measuring the lists of best practices you will find out there.

 For example, one list of best practices we like comes at the end of a report titled “Onboarding New Employees: Maximizing Success” from the SHRM Foundation, an affiliate of the Society for Human Resource Management.
 You can find it here.
 But there are others.
 You may find these useful as well.